Yandex Cloud

 +----------------------+----------------+-------------+-------------------------------------------------------------------------------------------------------------------------------+---------------------+---------+

-DB connection details are specified in the ENDPOINT column.
+You can find the database connection credentials in the ENDPOINT column.

 Use the get REST API method for the Database resource or the DatabaseService/Get gRPC API call and provide the database ID in the databaseId request parameter.

-You can get the database ID with a list of databases.
+You can get the database ID with the list of databases.

 Set up authenticationSet up authentication

-• OAuth token: Allows you to run commands only on behalf of a Yandex Cloud account.
+• OAuth token: Allows you to run commands only under a Yandex Cloud account.
 The token is valid for 1 year.
 This mode is not recommended for production environments.

-• IAM token: Recommended for performing one-time operations on behalf of a Yandex Cloud account or a federated account.
-IAM token's maximum lifetime is 12 hours.
+• IAM token: Recommended for performing one-time operations under a Yandex Cloud account or a federated account.
+The maximum lifetime of an IAM token is 12 hours.

 • Authorized access key: Recommended for running YDB CLI commands from outside Yandex Cloud under a service account.

-• Metadata service: The most secure and efficient mode.
-Used for running commands on VMs inside Yandex Cloud.
-Also supported by Yandex Cloud Functions.
+• Metadata service: Most secure and efficient mode used for running commands on VMs inside Yandex Cloud.
+Yandex Cloud Functions supports it as well.

 OAuth token